 - Cool the mixture and blend the ingredients into a creamy texture using a blender.
 Later transfer the mixture into the Kadai.

-- Add garam masala, kasuri methi, and pan-fried tofu and mix well.
-No need to boil/saute again after adding paneer.
+- Add garam masala, kasuri methi, and pan-fried tofu, and mix well.
+You may also add some coconut cream or cashew cream if desired.
+After adding the tofu, there’s no need to boil or sauté again.
 Let it sit for 5 minutes.

 Notes

-- I highly recommend pan-frying the cubed tofu with some spices till golden brown before adding them to the curry.
-You can also air fry or bake them.
+- Pan Fry Tofu: I highly recommend pan-frying the cubed tofu with some spices until golden brown before adding them to the curry.
+You can also air fry tofu or bake them.

-- If can also replace tofu with paneer (cottage cheese) if you are not a vegan.
-Or add other variations like cooked chickpeas, mushrooms, cubed boiled potatoes, sweet corn to this spinach curry.
+- Tofu Alternative: For a non-vegan option, replace tofu with paneer (cottage cheese).
+Other variations like cooked chickpeas, mushrooms, cubed-boiled potatoes, or sweet corn can be added to this spinach curry.